-The table below illustrates the impact of the increase in long term business provisions assumptions as at 31 December 2022:
+The table below illustrates the impact of the increase in long term business provisions, non-financial assumptions:

 Sensitivities Loss

-£'000
+£m

-5% increase in GAO take-up rates 23.1
+Additional 5% in GAO take-up rates <£0.1m

-10% decrease in mortality rates 30.9
+10% decrease in mortality rates <£0.1m

 b.
 Market risk

 Market risk is the adverse financial impact from changes in fair values or cash flows of the Society's assets and liabilities from fluctuations in interest rates, movement in credit spreads and changes due to equity risk.